lyft/cartography/docs/writing-intel-modules.md

 ## Error handling principles

-- Don't catch the base Exception class when error handling because it makes it difficult to trace.
+- Don't catch the base Exception class when error handling because it makes problems difficult to trace.

+- Do catch the narrowest possible class of exception.

+- Only catch exceptions when your code can resolve the issue.
+Otherwise, allow exceptions to bubble up.

 ## Schema